 When I leave the house every morning, I spend my whole commute worrying about whether I unplugged my straightening iron, despite knowing I definitely have.
 I stress myself out about driving to new places even though I’ve been driving for over 10 years.
 Even meeting a neighbor in the elevator is a source of fear for me!

 Yep, that’s right, I constantly analyze risk factors that probably aren’t even there and mull them over to the point where I can make myself feel physically ill.
 Nothing I do is stress-free, and I always feel wound up and tense.
-Relaxation is definitely out of the question of where I’m concerned, and the worst thing is that I can never seem to just switch off.
+Relaxation is absolutely out of the question of where I’m concerned, and the worst thing is that I can never seem to just switch off.
 With the amount I worry, it’s a wonder that my hair hasn’t gone completely gray yet!

 I envy those people who take life as it comes and live in the moment because unfortunately, this is something I’ll never be able to do.
 Spontaneity is probably my worst enemy, yet I have to confess that seeing other people live completely worry free makes me jealous.